loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 If neither of these solutions work out, time will be spent on creating an alternative, as exponentials are quite important for flexibility when writing code.

-=== Records
-While simple data types suffice in a lot of places, records provide important context to data types, allowing for labeled fields.

 === Recursive and contiguous data types
 When representing more complicated data types such as different types of trees or list in functional programming, they are almost always implemented using recursive data types.